iTwin/itwinjs-core/docs/learning/ui/appui-react/ContentViews.md

 const contentGroup = new ContentGroup(one2dIModelViewport);
 ```

 The following shows a sample with two entries that reference the ViewportContent and TableContent defined above. `applicationData` is defined for each content control, which is provided to the ContentControl constructor via the `options` parameter.
+In iTwinjs 3.0 and later, the display of default view overlays are required to be an opted-into.
+The example below shows the featureOptions to set to opt-in.

 ```ts
 contentGroup = new ContentGroup({